enihprom/aRPio/README.md

 aRPio
 =====

-ada library for (RaspberryPi's) bcm2835 gpio
+Ada library for (RaspberryPi's) bcm2835 gpio

 project status:
   - thin binding to bcm2835.c serving as door opener to play with